ptaranat/ec311-lab2/README.md

 # ec311-lab2
-Counter Debouncer for Nexys-A7 FPGA
+Digital counter and 7-segment display driver for Nexys A7 FPGA